 |% of PP pupils who attend homework club||73%||63%||69%|

 A range of CPD is delivered to staff around strategies for improving the progress of pupils eligible for the pupil premium through Friday morning briefings, whole school CPD, subject meetings, external providers and attendance of staff on courses and conferences.

-Impact: Improvements in teaching and intervention and impact is reflected in the 3LP figures.
-It is also reflected in the 22 subjects narrowing or closing their gap and the closing of all gaps to National Others.
+Impact: Improvements in teaching and intervention and impact is reflected in the P8 figures.
+It is also reflected in the 12 subjects with P8 scores higher than 0.

 Y7 Writing Experience Workshop